rives-io/riv/docs/getting-started.md

 ## Viewing tape outcards

-Did you notice you had a score in your screen when you died in Antcopter?
+Did you notice you had a score on the last screen when you died in Antcopter?
 This score is also the game outcome, that we call it *outcard*, you can replay and verify the *tape* score you recorded with: